-For rear-facing installation, the Foonf has a separate flexible LATCH strap on each side of the seat and the connectors are the deluxe push-on style connectors.
+For rear-facing installation, the Foonf has a separate flexible LATCH adjuster on each side of the seat and the connectors are the deluxe push-on style connectors.
 There are designated storage areas under the seat pad to store the LATCH connectors and a spot on the shoulder harness access panel to store the tether strap when not in use.

 When you switch the Foonf to forward-facing and install it with rigid LATCH, all you do to release the LATCH connectors from their hiding place in the base is to pull the black LATCH handle below the recline handle and pull the connectors out.
 Once they’re extended push the Foonf onto your vehicle’s lower anchors.
-Attached the tether strap to the tether anchor and you’re done!
+Attach the tether strap to the tether anchor and you’re done!
 You’ll be amazed at how easy the install is and you’ll stand back, scratch your head, and wonder if there’s something you missed because it couldn’t possibly have installed that easily.
 To uninstall the rigid LATCH installation, pull on the two red handles on the front of the base.
 Installing the Foonf with the rigid LATCH engages the REACT Safety System, an energy absorbing system that crushes in a crash, positioned under the child.
 So when forward-facing, LATCH is the preferred method of installation.
+However:

 Forward-facing lower LATCH anchor weight limits: 35 lbs.

-The rigid LATCH weight limit is 35 lbs. and once your child reaches that weight limit, you must either switch to exclusively using the seat belt and tether or add the seat belt and tether if your vehicle doesn’t expressly prohibit use of LATCH and seat belt together.
+The rigid LATCH weight limit is 35 lbs. and once your child reaches that weight limit, you must either switch to exclusively using the seat belt and tether or add the seat belt and tether if your vehicle manual doesn’t expressly prohibit use of LATCH and seat belt together.
 Yes, because the rigid LATCH and vehicle seat belt path don’t share the same belt paths, you can use both at the same time.
 There are a couple of vehicle manufacturers that frown upon this and say so in the manual, so you really have to read to see if yours specifically says “don’t install the child safety seat using both lower LATCH connectors AND the seat belt at the same time” or whatever terminology they choose to use.
 If they don’t mention it, you’re good to go!